 Applications for Fall admissions are due April 15 of each year.
 Student seeking Spring admission must submit their application by September 15 of the previous year.
 A BA or BS in History or a cognate discipline is required.
 Prospective students need to complete the application package for the School of Graduate Studies.

-Applicants should also send a writing sample to the Department of History and two letters of reference.
 It is recommended that the General Test of the Graduate Records Examination be taken prior to admission.